 The reason?
-It lacks a sustainable competitive advantage — what Apple shareholder, Warren Buffett, famously called a moat — in services.
+It lacks a sustainable competitive advantage in services — what Apple shareholder Warren Buffett famously called a moat.
 (I have no financial interest in the securities mentioned in this post).

 Before getting into that, let’s look at Apple’s growth problem.
-For the three months ending December 31, Apple sales declined 5% to $84.3 billion, according to Apple’s quarterly report, which revealed for the last time — since Apple will stop reporting revenue by product — Apple’s plunging iPhone revenues down a whopping 15% to $52 billion.
+For the three months ending December 31, Apple sales declined 5% to $84.3 billion, according to Apple’s quarterly report.
+This report revealed, for the last time—since Apple stopped reporting revenue by product—Apple’s plunging iPhone revenues down a whopping 15% to $52 billion.

-Apple earned huge profit margins on the hardware and very little on the killer apps it assembled through partnerships that made consumers eager to buy the hardware.
-For example, its iTunes store shared much of the revenue from licensing music with the company that produced the content and kept enough of the revenue to cover Apple’s costs.
+Apple earned huge profit margins on hardware and very little on killer apps, which it assembled through partnerships that made consumers eager to buy hardware.
+For example, its iTunes store shared much revenue from licensing music with the company that produced the content and kept enough income to cover Apple’s costs.

-Sadly, this hardware-driven growth strategy depends on inventing new hardware that can gain a big enough share of huge markets to sustain high revenue growth.
+Sadly, this hardware-driven growth strategy depends on inventing new hardware to gain a big enough share of huge markets to sustain high revenue growth.

-That’s critical because Apple faces able competitors in hardware who are particularly good at replicating its innovations.
-Those competitors have turned Apple’s three big hardware markets — smartphones, personal computers and tablets — into stagnant red oceans.
+That’s critical because Apple faces able hardware competitors who are particularly good at replicating its innovations.
+Those competitors have turned Apple’s three big hardware markets—smartphones, personal computers, and tablets—into stagnant red oceans.

-To keep growing, the company has been trying to sell its existing device owners services such as Apple Music subscriptions, iCloud storage and AppleCare warranties, according to Bloomberg.
+According to Bloomberg, the company has been trying to sell its existing device owners services such as Apple Music subscriptions, iCloud storage, and AppleCare warranties to keep growing.

-Its TV app will make its original programming available on hardware from many suppliers.
-Through partnerships with Oprah Winfrey, Steven Spielberg, Jennifer Aniston and Reese Witherspoon – Apple’s content will be accessible on smart TV devices from Samsung, LG, Vizio, Roku, Sony and Amazon, according to the Journal.
+Apple’s TV app will make its original programming available on hardware from many suppliers.
+Through partnerships with Oprah Winfrey, Steven Spielberg, Jennifer Aniston, and Reese Witherspoon, Apple’s content will be accessible on smart TV devices from Samsung, LG, Vizio, Roku, Sony, and Amazon, according to the Journal.

 Its other offerings were similarly ho-hum:

-Apple News+ will be a premium news service priced at $9.99 a month including the Wall Street Journal and over 300 magazines — which will split revenue 50-50 with the publishers.
-Many publishers found those terms too onerous, according to the Financial Times;
+Apple News+ will be a premium news service priced at $9.99 a month, including the Wall Street Journal and over 300 magazines — which will split revenue 50-50 with the publishers.
+Many publishers found those terms too demanding, according to the Financial Times;

 Apple Card will let users make purchases from their iPhone — giving them 2% cash back with no annual charges or late fees — and provide them with ”a physical, titanium card to use in locations where Apple Pay isn’t yet accepted,” according to the Journal.